swisskyrepo/InternalAllTheThings/docs/redteam/evasion/opsec-fails.md

     * Use a beacon object file (BOF) to bring your own whoami
 * DCSync (Replication) is always done between domain controllers
     * DCSync from machine accounts look more legit than with a user account
-    * You don’t need to dump the whole database, the account krbtgt will grant you every access you need.
+    * You don't need to dump the whole database, the account krbtgt will grant you every access you need.
+* Kerberoasting must use the correct encryption, RC4 is often the default in offensive tool instead of AES.

 ## IOC